ahmidou09/CreativeStudioCapstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Creative_Studio_Capston - Module 1 Capstone Project - communication agency (HTML, CSS & JAVASCRIPT).] <a name="about-project"></a>
+# 📖 Creative_Studio_Capston - Module 1 Capstone Project - communication agency (HTML, CSS & JAVASCRIPT). <a name="about-project"></a>

 **Creative_Studio_Capstone** It's a creative communication agency, responsive web site!
 This is a Capstone Project to include all learning topics of Microverse Program's Module 1.
-First branch: Setup project.

 ## 🛠️ Built With <a name="built-with">